acidb/mobiscroll-docs/docs/react/eventcalendar/timeline.md

 ### Column width

-Setting the timeline grid column widths can be done with the following css rule:
+Setting the Timeline grid column widths can be done with the following css rule:

 ```css
 .mbsc-timeline-header-column,